The Science

 The critical foot-brain connection.

-Over the past 35 years, numerous highly respected medical professional and sports training experts evaluated our research findings and products.
+Over three and a half decades, esteemed medical professionals and sports training experts have scrutinized our research and products.

 The science of how the human body works.